German Potato Pancakes (Kartoffelpuffer) are savory shredded potatoes shaped into a flattened small dumpling-like pancake.

 To make the German potato pancakes is rather easy, so I invite you to try them out and give you some ideas about how we use them in Austria and Germany.

-German Potato Pancakes are prepared with shredded potatoes, seasoning and flour is mixed in, and sometimes an egg as well so that they don't fall apart during the cooking process.
+German Potato Pancakes are prepared with shredded potatoes, seasoning, and flour is mixed in, and every so often an egg as well so that they don't fall apart during the cooking process.

 The potato cakes are common in many central and east European countries and honestly can't be limited to Germany only.